scale-lab/ic3.ie/README.md

 ---
 # 3 Physical Design

+Ensure that OpenROAD and OpenROAD flow scripts are installed.
+Installation instructions are available at OpenROAD website https://openroad.readthedocs.io/en/latest/.

+Open your IDE at the OpenROAD-flow-scripts folder

 ## 3.1 From Specs to GDSII with GenAI

 Write a synthesizable combinational Verilog module named `signed_isqrt` to